TenderMetric Intelligence Team · Last Reviewed: May 2026 · Sources: TED Europa · EU Publications Office

 Summary

 EU public construction procurement exceeds €500 billion annually, making it the single largest procurement sector in Europe.
 The 2026 pipeline is exceptional: CEF (Connecting Europe Facility) transport and energy corridor investments, Cohesion Fund infrastructure programmes nearing peak drawdown, RRF-funded renovation and resilience works, and post-flood recovery programmes in Germany, Slovenia, and the Czech Republic are all running concurrently.
 Green building standards — the revised Energy Performance of Buildings Directive (EPBD) and the new Construction Products Regulation (CPR) — are reshaping tender specifications.
 BIM Level 2 mandates have been adopted in France, Germany, and are advancing across CEE.
-This briefing covers the full construction tender landscape for 2026: CPV codes, qualification thresholds, bonding requirements, green building compliance, and the pipeline by country.

 The 2026 Construction Pipeline